 One unique publisher's collection is comprised of the correspondence between Dodd, Mead and Company and George Bernard Shaw, complemented by the Sidney P. Albert Collection of rare books and ephemera pertaining to Shaw.

 The Library's holdings also include records of a large number of societies and organizations.
 Principal among these are records of the Rhode Island Society of Pathologists, the American Mathematical Society, the Rhode Island Medical Society, the Sans Souci Literary and Musical Club, the Rhode Island Feminist Theatre, the Providence Pottery and Porcelain Club and, hearkening back to the University's founding period, several Baptist churches located near Providence.
+The John Birch Society records complement other collections in the area of politics.

 COLLECTIONS BY COLLECTORS.
 Some of the most significant portions of the Library's manuscript holdings have come as gifts from individuals who spent many years assembling a collection in a particular topical area.
 Brown alumnus Albert E. Lownes (Class of 1920) was one such collector; among the manuscripts to be found in the Lownes History of Science holdings is original correspondence of Louis Agassiz, John James Audubon, Charles Darwin and other key scientific figures of the 19th century.
 Similarly, the Morse Whaling Collection, compiled by alumnus Carleton D. Morse (Class of 1913), includes more than a dozen logbooks and related business papers of those involved in the whaling industry, principally from New Bedford, Massachusetts.